Horns (novel): Plot summary

 Back in his high school years, Ig becomes infatuated with Merrin at church when she flirtatiously reflects light off her cross necklace into his eyes.
 She mistakenly leaves the necklace which Ig finds and, noticing that it's broken, resolves to fix it.
-Later Ig and Terry go to the foundry were other teens hang out.
+Later Ig and Terry go to the foundry where other teens hang out.
 There, Eric Hannity bets that if anyone rides naked down a perilous trail in the woods, he will give them a cherry bomb that he and Terry have been playing with over the summer.
 Ig agrees to the bet, but he crashes into the river.
 Ig survives, believing that Lee pulled him out of the water and resuscitated him.
 Ig and Lee immediately become friends.
 When Lee also expresses an interest in Merrin and shows him how to fix the necklace, Ig lets him have it instead.
 Later, Ig trades his cherry bomb with Lee in order to get back the cross.
 Ig and Merrin eventually begin dating.
 Lee detonates the cherry bomb and damages his eye.
 Not only does Ig feel responsible for Lee's accident, but that Merrin should not go to the hospital with him to visit Lee, because Ig thinks it would be tantamount to gloating their relationship in Lee's face.

 On the night of Merrin's murder, she attempts to break things off with Ig.
 Merrin explains that Ig, who is about to go to England for six months for his job, should openly pursue other women while there, in order to gain some more romantic experience.
 This infuriates Ig, who accuses her of cheating on him.
 He drives away from the restaurant, leaving her in the rain.
 He is later arrested at the airport.

 Back in the present, Ig goes to the congressman's office where Lee works to make him admit that he killed Merrin.
 However, he is unable to manipulate Lee with the horns.
 He also cannot attack Lee because of the congressman's security team, which includes Eric Hannity.
 Driving back to the foundry, Ig notices that snakes have started congregating around him.
 He listens to voicemails left by his friends and family, discovering that they have no memory of interacting with him while under the mysterious influence of his horns.
 He drives back to his and Glenna's apartment where he is attacked by Eric, just narrowly escaping.